gmc-code/PC-microbit-micropython/docs/radio/radio_shift_cipher.rst

 Code breaker: brute force
 -------------------------

-| The term “brute force” in the context of decryption refers to the method of trying all possible keys until the correct one is found.
+| The term "brute force" in the context of decryption refers to the method of trying all possible keys until the correct one is found.
 | In the case of a Caesar cipher, which is used in the code below, the key is the shift value used to encrypt the original message.
 | Since there are only 25 possible shifts (for the 26 letters of the alphabet), it's feasible to try all of them to decrypt the message.
-| This is exactly what the code does when it receives an encrypted message: it applies each possible shift and displays the result, effectively “brute forcing” the decryption.
+| This is exactly what the code does when it receives an encrypted message: it applies each possible shift and displays the result, effectively "brute forcing" the decryption.

 | Sender:
 | If button A is pressed, a random secret message is selected, encrypted using the Caesar cipher with a random shift, and then sent via the radio.
 | The original message is also scrolled on the microbit's LED display.
 | If button B is pressed, the elapsed time since button A was pressed is calculated and displayed.
 | Receiver:
 | The program continuously checks for incoming radio messages.
 | If a message is received, it attempts to decrypt it by applying all possible shifts in the Caesar cipher and scrolling each attempt on the display.
 | If button B is pressed during this process, the decryption attempts stop and the current decrypted message is displayed.

 .. code-block:: python

     from microbit import *
     import radio
     import random